Single instance of active engagement by a user in an app or website

 - Session metadata (i.e. session length)

-- Usage data (i.e. tracking predetermined rich in-app events)
+- Usage data (i.e. measuring predetermined rich in-app events)

 Knowing how individual users are engaged (or not) with certain in-app activities for how long and then comparing it to an app’s entire user base allows marketers to improve media source performance and inform future audience segmentation for optimized user acquisition and re-engagement efforts.
 For product managers, session data can be used to pinpoint which app elements to improve, remove, or add, and the current opportunities or problems that exist overall.